tag/msis-prep/docs/agile.md

 ### Learning Outcome

-- [ ] Being able to define Agile, and know what it values.
+- [ ] Define Agile, and know what it values.
-- [ ] Being able to identify some advantages and disadvantages of Agile.
+- [ ] Identify some advantages and disadvantages of Agile.
-- [ ] Being able to describe the process of Scrum.
+- [ ] Describe the process of Scrum.
-- [ ] Being able to explain the key terms of Scrum methodology that are listed in the exercises.
+- [ ] Explain the key terms of Scrum methodology that are listed in the exercises.

 ## What is Agile?

-In software development world, Agile describes [a set of values and principles in a manifesto]( http://agilemanifesto.org/)for software development.
+In the software development world, Agile describes [a set of values and principles in a manifesto]( http://agilemanifesto.org/)for software development.

 > "We are uncovering better ways of developing
 > software by doing it and helping others do it.